Things to Do

 Dating back to the 1860s, it's well worth a private visit or a guided tour.
-Lawrence is also where a local school teacher composed the music for New Zealand’s national anthem in 1876.
+Lawrence is also where a local school teacher penned the words for New Zealand’s national anthem in1876.
 He is buried in the town’s hilltop cemetery which is noted for its elaborate Victorian ironwork, Celtic crosses and Chinese section.
 Tours of the cemetery are available on request.

 Established during the Otago goldrush in the 1860’s, with an influx of Chinese miners and traders hoping to find prosperity.
 At its peak in the late 1880’s the camp was home to 120 residents.
 The Lawrence Chinese camp is ideally located for those cycling the Clutha Gold Trail and is only 1km from Lawrence, read more

 The ferry carries vehicles (including camper vans) cyclists and passengers across the mighty Clutha River near Tuapeka Mouth.
-It operates by the strong flow of the mighty Clutha River, Tuapeka Mouth was an inland port for paddle steamer boats up until 1939.
-It remains to be vital for local farmers in the area.
 Foot passengers are welcome.

-This popular free public punt runs daily between 8 to 10 am and 4 to 6 pm dependent on the river level.
+This popular free public punt runs daily between 8 -10 am and 4 - 6 pm dependent on the river level.
 Weekend arrangements are made by phoning 03 515-9064.

 The Clutha Gold Trail (bike and walking track)

 Open all year round, this 73 km easy-grade trail passes through four settlements along the way - Roxburgh, Millers Flat, Beaumont and Lawrence - and can take between two and four days to complete.
 Read more The Lawrence to Milton section is also now open and there are many short trails close to Lawrence.
 For bike transfers to and from the town, plus local bike hire, contact Lawrence Bike Transfers by email at email@example.com

 Lindy Chinnery Handwoven Designs